-The way in which fluids move is of immense practical importance; the most obvious examples of this are air and water, but there are many others such as lubricants in engines - and alcohol!
+The way in which fluids move is of immense practical importance; the most obvious examples of this are air and water, but there are many others such as lubricants in engines.
 Moreover, the scientific principles and mathematical techniques needed to explain fluid motion are of intrinsic interest.
-This half-module builds on Level 2 work (MAS271 Methods for Differential Equations; MAS270 Vectors and Fluid Mechanics) and, more particularly, the ground work covered in MAS310 Continuum Mechanics.
-The first step is to derive the equation (Navier-Stokes equations) governing the motions of most common fluids.
-These serve as a basis for the remainder of MAS320.10 credits
+This module builds on Level 2 work (MAS222 Differential Equations; MAS280 Mechanics and Fluids).
+The first step is to derive the equation (Navier-Stokes) governing the motions of most common fluids.
+This serves as a basis for the remainder of MAS320, with the main addition to MAS280 being that it covers viscous (frictional) fluids.10 credits

 - Galois Theory